EntrustCorporation/cps/entrust.md

 The CA or the RA use the methods set out below to verify any individual identities that are submitted by an Applicant or Subscriber.

-**SSL Certificates**
+**OV TLS Certificates**

-The CA does not issue SSL Certificates to individuals, where the name of the individual would be included in the subject field.
+The CA does not issue OV TLS Certificates to individuals, where the name of the individual would be included in the subject field.

-**EV SSL Certificates and EV Code Signing Certificates**
+**EV TLS Certificates and EV Code Signing Certificates**

 RAs operating under the CAs shall perform a verification of the identity and authority of the Contract Signer, the Certificate Approver, and the Certificate Requestor associated with Certificate Applications that are submitted by an Applicant or Subscriber.
 In order to establish the accuracy of an individual identity, the RA operating under a CA shall perform identity and authority verification consistent with the requirements set forth in the EV SSL Guidelines or the Code Signing Baseline Requirements published by the CA/Browser Forum.